Internship in Germany Program

 • You will participate in educational, social, and community activities organized by us.
 These gatherings aim to provide a space where locals, refugees, and program participants can meet and get to know one another.

-• Volunteering here will enable you to experience the hospitality of Arabs and Arabic cultures by participating in the Engage in Germany’s activities.
+• Volunteering here will enable you to experience the hospitality of Arabs and Arabic cultures by participating in Engage in Germany’s activities.

 • You will explore the beautiful city of Halle, Germany.
 During your three-day weekend, Friday through Sunday, you can travel throughout Germany.